 Tips for ad images

-- Top Creators have reported both simple and complex ad images can work
+- Top sellers have reported both simple and complex ad images can work

 - Simple ad images usually consist of a close-up of the design.
 You can add a brightly colored background behind the tee so it stands out.